imroyroyyy/2023/venom_main.md

 - [ ] affair continues
 - [ ] Jinsol accuses her of getting distracted.
 “Haseul told you to watch her, not fuck her.”
 - [ ] Jungeun: “why don’t you do it, then?”
-- [ ] Jinsol is avoidant, “I have my own assignment.”
+- [ ] Jinsol is avoidant, “I...have my own assignment.”
 //FIXME What is Jinsol's assignment?
-- [ ] Jiwoo is caught killing **body #3**, sent out of the airlock.
+- [ ] Jiwoo is caught killing **body #2**, sent out of the airlock.
 Jungeun watches as her body bloats and explodes in the vacuum of space.
 - [ ] After Jiwoo is booted, Hyunjin comes into Jungeun's room to comfort her even though it's clear Jiwoo killed Heejin.
 They’ve both lost someone.
 Jungeun kisses Hyunjin because her emotions are all over the place.
 Then pulls away when she hears shoes squeak right outside her open door.
 She sees a flash of maroon suit disappear around the corner.
 The next day, Hyunjin is dead.
 - [ ] Jungeun ill with stress, goes to Sooyoung's bunk to decompress.
 She tries not to think about the flash of maroon hours before Hyunjin was killed.